Is Chlorine dioxide really as beneficial as they say?

 - Toothaches and pain

-Maintaining good oral health includes the practice of brushing with a fluoride toothpaste at least twice daily, flossing at least once daily, limiting sugary drinks and foods, and topping off your clean with mouthwash.
+Maintaining good oral health includes the practice of brushing with toothpaste at least twice daily, flossing at least once daily, limiting sugary drinks and foods, and topping off your clean with mouthwash.
 One ingredient that could really boost mouthwash to give you an ever better clean is chlorine dioxide.

 Is chlorine dioxide safe in mouthwash?